 For anyone doing business with parties in another state, it is important to be aware of the issue of personal jurisdiction.
 If you want to ensure that you can enforce a business contract in your own state in the event a dispute arises, then you need to confirm either: 1) that the contract includes a forum selection clause that specifies that any dispute will be litigated in your state, or, 2) if there is no forum selection clause, that the other party has a very substantial presence in your state, such that its “minimum contacts” are beyond dispute.

 If you or your business is purchasing products or services on the internet, it is important to take care that you do not inadvertently agree to a forum selection clause that requires you to submit to jurisdiction in another state (and thereby, probably, prevents you from suing in your own state).
 If there is no forum selection clause in whatever contract you sign, and the other party does not have any substantial presence in your state, be aware that you may be unable to sue them in your state if a contract dispute arises.
 Fortunately, an out-of-state business which sells lots of products or services in your state may well be found to have sufficient minimum contacts to confer personal jurisdiction and provide personal jurisdiction over them in California.
 If you are a business owner which offers goods and services to out-of-state customers, you should definitely consider including a forum selection clause in your business contracts.

 Consult an Experienced Business Litigation Lawyer

-The experienced San Diego and Orange County business litigation attorneys at the Gehres Law Group can advise individuals and businesses on the legal issues surrounding the concept of personal jurisdiction, and on contract disputes generally with out-of-state parties.
+The experienced San Diego and Orange County business litigation attorneys at the Gehres Law Library can advise individuals and businesses on the legal issues surrounding the concept of personal jurisdiction, and on contract disputes generally with out-of-state parties.
 Whether you need help negotiating and drafting appropriate contracts, or representation in enforcing your existing contract rights, we look forward to helping you.
 Reach out to us for a free evaluation or browse our website for more information.